mpodreshetnikov/RpcLikeBlazor/README.md

 ### Additional info

-I recommend you to provide `ApiSettings.ApiInterfacesSources` for all the Api Interfaces.
-There are checks for different conventions and if you violate them exception will be thrown on the configuring stage.
+I recommend you to provide `ApiServiceSettings.ApiInterfacesSources` for all the Api Interfaces.
+There are checks for different conventions and if you violate them human readable exception will be thrown on the configuring stage.

 You can configure your own converting of requests and responces parameters by providing `IObjectConverter` service in the client-side app.

 ### Conventions

-- There is a maximum one complex (any `class` exclude `string`) parameter in an Api Interface method.
+- There is a maximum one complex (any `class` or complex `struct` exclude `enum`, `string`, `DateTime`, `Guid` and `double`) parameter in an Api Interface method.
 The complex parameter will be written in a request body and other parameters in a query string.
 - There are no methods equals by their name and `ApiHttpMethod` attribute in Api Interface.

 ## License